getreu/tp-note/docs/source/tpnote--manual.md

 _Tp-Note_ is distributed with a Microsoft Windows Installer package `tpnote-x.x.x-x86_64.msi`, which automates the following key registration.
 Omit this section if you have installed _Tp-Note_ through this `.msi` package!
-Please note, that the following keys are outdated and tested only for Windows 7-10.
+Please note that the following keys are outdated and tested only for Windows 7-10.
 The latest `.msi` package ships updated keys for Windows 11.
 You can find the updated keys in its installer configuration file:
 [wix/tpnote.wxs](https://gitlab.com/getreu/tp-note/-/blob/master/wix/tpnote.wxs)